 On paper, a slinky black dress styled alongside a statement gold necklace is predictably humdrum; nothing to write — or text; or any manner of communication — home about.
 Until the equation is casted on one Bella Hadid.
 To the surprise of absolutely nobody, the 24-year-old supermodel, once again, proves she has the Midas touch.
 Everything she does is magic!
 Everything she touches turns to gold!

-Bella Hadid stole some breaths at this year’s Cannes Film Festival in Schiaparelli, with the yoke of her dress entirely cut out and replaced by gilded trompe l’oeil lungs — creeping, crawling and branching off down paths of bronchioles that also look little like roots.
+Bella Hadid stole some breaths at this year’s Cannes festival in Schiaparelli, with the yoke of her dress entirely cut out and replaced by gilded trompe l’oeil lungs — creeping, crawling and branching off down paths of bronchioles that also look a little like roots.
 Tree branches.
-How do your synapses connect in your brain when you have a thought.
+How your synapses connect in your brain when you have a thought.

 View this post on Instagram

 As for us mere mortals who will not have the opportunity to be styled-and-coifed in Schiaparelli haute couture save for very vivid fever dreams, here are some extra-large necklaces that could stand-in as inspiration.
 For your consideration: Go big or go home!

 (Hero and featured image courtesy of Schiaparelli)